 Anabolic steroids are synthetically derived varieties (produced in labs) of naturally occurring hormone testosterone in our body.
-Just as natural testosterone does, steroids promote muscle growth, strength, fast recovery and leanness (the anabolic effect) as well as typical male characteristics (the androgenic effect).
+Just as natural testosterone does, anabolic steroids promote muscle growth, strength, fast recovery and leanness (the anabolic effect) as well as typical male characteristics (the androgenic effect).

 The muscle growth is normally achieved by either greatly increasing the protein synthesis rates or reducing the protein degradation rates, or both.
 As for the mechanisms which contribute towards fat loss, those normally vary from one type of steroid to another.

 Now, as to ‘how do steroids work’, it is simply that when we lift heavier weights than we are commonly used to do, our muscle-fibers develop a lot of tiny micro-tears.
 But the natural repair process of the body, aided chiefly by the hormone testosterone, heals the tears and in the process actually adds bigger cells which result in building stronger fibers.
 This whole process is known as muscular hypertrophy.
 Over a period of time, this process of muscular hypertrophy, when repeated enough number of times, results in muscle growth.

 Now, what an AAS does is to speed up this process.
 So, for example, when anabolic steroids are introduced in our system they travel through our blood stream to the androgen receptors, which are the receiving docks of a muscle cell.
 Once the anabolic steroids enter the muscle cells, they interact with the DNA of the cells and promote cell growth by stimulating the protein synthesis process as well as by reducing the protein degradation process.